-- Blitzing the ingredients in a food processor coats the flour in fat, minimizing gluten development for a light and tender crust.
+- Blitzing the crust ingredients in a food processor coats the flour in fat, minimizing gluten development for a light and tender result.

 - Cooking on the stovetop allows for precise control of the custard's final temperature, preventing soft or runny bars.